 While beating the market is still not easy in the long run, it has become easier than ever.
 Major changes in technology mean that the process of buying and selling shares is now far less expensive than it used to be.
 This means that total returns are not subject to the same level of commission costs, thereby improving overall returns.
-When coupled with a greater access to information and research tools, today?s investors seem to have it easier than ever.
+When coupled with a greater access to information and research tools, today’s investors seem to have it easier than ever.
+Lower costs The internet was a game changer for investors across the globe.
+While previously a stockbroker was required who…

 To keep reading, enter your email address or login below.